michaeldiaz0/Model/README.txt

 B. Model Input
 --------------------------------------------

-There are two ways to generate model input: either from an external NETCDF file or from the program itself.
+There are two ways to generate model input: either from an external NetCDF file or from the program itself.
 These options are set after "basic_state_input_file" and "perturbation_input_file" in the input text file, with "0" being from an external file and "1" being from code.
-Before running, you'll need to ensure that the model either has an input NETCDF file or will generate its initial perturbation and/or basic state from code.
+Before running, you'll need to ensure that the model either has an input NetCDF file or will generate its initial perturbation and/or basic state from code.
 The perturbation and basic state can be set to the same file name if the basic state and perturbation are in the same file.
 The input grid size and spacing can be the same as or different from that at which the model is run.

 Currently, the only option to generate a basic state from code is the one listed in the previous section (i.e. command-line option "-s").
 The only option to generate an initial perturbation from code is an axisymmetric vortex based on Murthy and Boos (2018).
-To use this option, find the section labeled "&initialization_constants", set the values as desired, and make sure that "perturbation_init_option" is set to "1" to initialize from code and not an input NETCDF file.
+To use this option, find the section labeled "&initialization_constants", set the values as desired, and make sure that "perturbation_init_option" is set to "1" to initialize from code and not an input NetCDF file.

 The python script "initialize.py" is useful for generating input files.
-The function initialize() converts arrays of meteorological data into a netcdf file formatted to be read as input into the model.
+The function initialize() converts arrays of meteorological data into a NetCDF file formatted to be read as input into the model.
+It currently has examples of baroclinic and barotropic jets.

 --------------------------------------------
 C. Model Output